Lincoln Financial Announces Cash Tender Offer For Certain Outstanding Securities

 About LNC

 Lincoln National Corporation is a holding company, which operates multiple insurance and retirement businesses through subsidiary companies.
-Its segments include Annuities, Life Insurance, Group Protection and Retirement Plan Services.
-The Annuities segment provides tax-deferred investment growth and lifetime income opportunities for its clients by offering variable annuities, fixed annuities and indexed variable annuities.
-The Life Insurance segment provides life insurance products, including term insurance, indexed universal life insurance (IUL) and variable universal life insurance (VUL) products, linked-benefit products, and critical illness and long-term care riders.
+The Company operates through four segments, which include Annuities, Life Insurance, Group Protection and Retirement Plan Services.
+The Annuities segment provides tax-deferred investment growth and lifetime wealth accumulation and protection opportunities for its clients by offering variable annuities, fixed including indexed annuities and registered index-linked annuities (RILA).
+The Life Insurance segment provides life insurance products, including term insurance, universal life insurance (IUL) and variable universal life insurance (VUL) products, linked-benefit products, and critical illness and long-term care riders.
 The Group Protection segment offers group non-medical insurance products and services, including short- and long-term disability, statutory disability and paid family medical leave administration.
-The Company’s Retirement Plan Services segment provides employers with retirement plan products and services.

 About the author